Confluence automation tool: What it is and key considerations

 The Confluence automation tool is a built-in feature that allows you to create "if this, then that" rules within Confluence.
 It automatically performs tasks based on triggers (like a page being published), optional conditions, and specified actions (like adding a label or sending an email).

-No, the Confluence automation tool is only available on Confluence Premium and Enterprise plans.
-There are also usage limits on the number of rule runs per month, which vary by plan, except for the Enterprise tier which offers unlimited runs.
+The Confluence automation tool is available on various plans, with Confluence Premium and Enterprise offering the most robust capabilities.
+There are different usage limits on the number of rule runs per month to match different team sizes, with the Enterprise tier offering unlimited runs for large-scale needs.

 Teams often use the Confluence automation tool for keeping content organized and up-to-date, such as archiving old pages or adding labels automatically.
 It's also effective for standardizing team processes like creating new pages from templates, and for improving communication by sending notifications.